helioforecast/py3DCORE/README.md

     - cache
     - data
     - kernels
+3. if HelioSat fails to download kernels, download them manually and place them in the kernel folder

 In those folders, HelioSat will download and save the needed spacecraft data and corresponding kernels.